-They worry about business cards and websites, marketing and branding, features and functionality, scalability and platforms, partnership and preferred relationships.
+They worry about business cards and websites, marketing, software and branding, features and functionality, scalability and platforms, partnership and preferred relationships.

 Start small with a side business.

 Keep your job, save money like they do here and don’t invest more than a few thousand dollars, and just earn some side income.